h-banii/hypr-shader-preview/README.md

 ### Recording

-The built-in recorder has really low quality (w3c/mediacapture-record#57), but you can bypass that by simply using another screen recorder like OBS (load it inside a *browser source* and set the `hide_buttons` query parameter to true).
+The built-in recorder is kinda bad, but that's not a big deal... you can use any third party screen recorder, like OBS, to record it (just set the `hide_buttons` query parameter to true and load it inside a *browser source*!).

 An interesting idea that doesn't use WebGL would be to record your screen on OBS with a display/window source then apply the shaders on it.
 But that